-History: An integral part of the region for over 125 years
+History: An integral part of the region for 130 years

 The history of Cheshire Medical Center is tied to the history of the Monadnock region.
 It is a reciprocal relationship: As we have helped enhance the health and wellness of the residents and visitors to this area, local individuals and organizations have strengthened us with their trust, loyalty, and support.